On Air Now

 But we think it would be a shame to lose this tradition.
-It’s surprisingly hard to imagine a concert without that lovely, reassuring initial sound of an oboe rising above the chitter-chatter, just as you’re settling into your seat and setting your phone to silent, as the full magnificent orchestra chimes in at pitch…
+It’s surprisingly hard to imagine a concert without that reassuring initial sound of an oboe rising above the chitter-chatter, just as you’re settling into your seat and setting your phone to silent, before the full magnificent orchestra chimes in at pitch…

 Read more on Rockford Symphony.